snstrauss/cocktail-DB-client/README.md

 - Browse cocktail recipes
 - Search by name or ingredient
+- Add locally stored recipes of your own
 - Responsive design for both desktop and mobile devices (built mobile first)
 - Infinite scroll for smooth browsing experience